 Because of the sample data, you can choose to edit the given segment or delete it (x) to create a new one.

 Drag and drop the segment along the row to reposition it, and pull its extremes to adjust its duration/length.
-You can also enter the start and end dates in the card of the sidebar.
+You can also enter the start and end dates in the card of the sidebar or edit the dates in the spreadsheet.

 If you deleted it, create a new segment following one of these options: